 All three cities have a patchwork of large and small providers.
-Some types of providers-for instance, such national youth-serving organizations as Boys and Girls Clubs and Ys, community-based early childhood program providers, and small church-based youth-serving organizations, such as Boys and Girls Clubs and YMCAs, as well as small church-based programs and those run by ethnic associations.
+Some types of providers-for instance, such national youth-serving organizations as Boys and Girls Clubs and Ys, community-based early child-hood program providers, and small church-based ing, licensing and regulatory agencies.
+9 Those constituent elements are influenced directly by policies, standards, regulations, funding amounts and funding procedures; families' ability and willingness to pay for services and their preferences with regard to the conservices.

-School-age providers in the three MOST cities include local affiliates of large national ing, licensing and regulatory agencies.9 Those constituent elements are influenced directly by policies, standards, regulations, funding amounts and funding procedures; families' ability and willingness to pay for services and their preferences with regard to the conprograms and programs run by ethnic associations are found in all three cities.
-Some are found in two of the three cities, such as settlements and other older multi-service agencies in Boston and Chicago; some are unique to each city, such as the Boston Commu-
+School-age providers in the three MOST cities include local affiliates of large national youth-serving organizations, such as Boys and Girls Clubs and YMCAs, as well as small church-based programs and those run by ethnic associations.

-9 A few organizations fit more than one category.
-For example, a large provider may provide training and curricular resources to its own frontline staff.
-A resource and referral agency may conduct training and have a contract to distribute child care subsidies. nity Centers, the Chicago Youth Centers and Seattle's Community Day School Association.
+programs and programs run by ethnic associations are found in all three cities.
+Some are found in two of the three cities, such as settlements and other older multi-service agencies in Boston and Chicago; some are unique to each city, such as the Boston Community Centers, the Chicago Youth Centers and Seattle's Community Day School Association.
 The park district plays a major provider role in Chicago, a moderate role in Seattle and none in Boston.
 The school system plays a growing, but to-date narrow, role (i.e., focused on academic remediation) in Chicago; and, in Boston and Seattle, it primarily provides space for school-age care programs operated by other agencies (including, in Seattle, the Parks and Recreation Department).
 Libraries play a growing role in Chicago and perhaps Seattle, but not in Boston.
 Chicago's public housing authority runs two schoolage programs (and leases space to other agencies).
 A few federally funded programs are located in Seattle public housing communities.